PWNFinance/gm_events_cities/events/founders-and-investors-mixer/readme.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
 address: Teşvikiye, Hacı Emin Efendi Sk.
-No:41, 34365 Şişli/İstanbul, Türkiye
+No 41, 34365 Şişli/İstanbul, Türkiye

 # The category of the event.
 Valid options:
 # - conference